 WACC is one of the most crucial variables in setting regulated prices.
-This is because the revenue recovery amount is highly sensitive to the cost of capital used (in a 'building block' approach5).
+This is because the revenue recovery amount is highly sensitive to the cost of capital used (in a 'building block' approach9).

-Transparency Statement - Part A states that SA Water's total assets are valued at about \$6.6 bn, with water assets about \$4.2 bn and wastewater assets at \$2.4 bn.
-This means that a change of 0.1% in the cost of capital applied to the assets results in a revenue requirement change of \$6.6m annually for SA Water as a whole, or \$4.2m for water, \$2.4m for wastewater.
+Transparency Statement - Part A states that SA Water's total assets are valued at about \$6.8 bn, with water assets about \$4.4 bn and wastewater assets at \$2.4 bn.
+This means that a change of 0.1% in the cost of capital applied to the assets results in a revenue requirement change of \$6.8m annually for SA Water as a whole, or \$4.4m for water, \$2.4m for wastewater.

-The Government previously applied a range of WACC across 2 percentage points (between 6% and 8%), reflecting a range of some \$130m annually.
+For the 2004-05 pricing decisions the Government applied a range of WACC across 2 percentage points (between 6% and 8%), reflecting a range of some \$130m annually.
 This is clearly a significant range and the Commission considered it inappropriate.